Madhan-design/Module-5B/NumPy Program: Column-wise Sorting of a 2D Array.md

 ## Result
-Thus , the python program was successfully executed.
+Thus , the python program was successfully executed